The First Signs of Parkinson’s Disease You Should Never Ignore

 A Professional Analysis of Parkinson’s Disease Progression

 Parkinson’s disease progresses in five stages, from mild symptoms to severe disability.
 Early recognition of warning signs allows for timely intervention, improving patient outcomes.
-Below is a professional analysis of the stages of Parkinson’s:
+The following is a professional analysis of the stages of Parkinson’s:

 Treatment Options and Prognosis